aribn/wp-pressthis-button/README.md

 ## Demo

-I incorporated this button in the post template of my Jekyll-based blog at https://aribadernatal.com/blog.
-Here I pull a quote from an old blog post about a ["fixed-effort" bicycle concept.](https://aribadernatal.com/2008/05/29/the-nufixie-challenge-can-you-build-a-fixed-effort-bicycle-transmission/)
+You can try this yourself on any post on my blog, such as one describing a ["fixed-effort" bicycle concept.](https://aribadernatal.com/2008/05/29/the-nufixie-challenge-can-you-build-a-fixed-effort-bicycle-transmission/)

 ![](https://github.com/aribn/wp-pressthis-button/blob/master/wp-pressthis-button-demo.gif)